gradle/gradle/design-docs/java-annotation-processing.md

 # Java Annotation Processing

 This spec aims to improve Java annotation processing in Gradle.
-Some stories might not live in Gradle core but describe functionality that might can live better in 3party plugins.
+Some stories might not live in Gradle core but describe functionality that can live better in 3rd party plugins.

 ## Use cases

- * Simplify configuration for annotation processor dependencies used as `-processorpath` of the Java compiler
-   Compile-time-only dependencies (e.g. containing annotations that are only needed at compile-time to be processed by annotation processors (e.g. Immutables.org or Google's "auto" projects), or possibly for documentation purpose only (e.g. `@Nullable`, `@NotNull` et al.)) can already be configured through the `compileOnly` and `testCompileOnly` configurations in the Java Plugin
+ * Simplify configuration for annotation processor dependencies used as `-processorpath` of the Java compiler Compile-time-only dependencies (e.g. containing annotations that are only needed at compile-time to be processed by annotation processors (e.g. Immutables.org or Google's "auto" projects), or possibly for documentation purpose only (e.g. `@Nullable`, `@NotNull` et al.)) can already be configured through the `compileOnly` and `testCompileOnly` configurations in the Java Plugin
  * Configure annotation processing in IDEs through the IDE-specific Gradle plugins (`./gradlew eclipse` or `./gradlew idea`)
  * Expose the configuration through the Tooling API for IDEs to configure themselves (Buildship, etc.)